The finite dual coalgebra as a quantization of the maximal spectrum: Coalgebras as noncommutative discrete spaces

 In this way we can view sets as a full subcategory of $\Coalg$ after linearization, allowing us to treat coalgebras as generalizations of (linearized) sets.
-Indeed, as discussed in Section~\ref{sec:intro}, we in fact see coalgebras as a \emph{quantization} of sets, where $k$-linear combinations of points are imagined as a \emph{superposition} (over $k$) of states.
-Proposition~\ref{prop:embedding} and the preceding discussion illustrate that the added structure of a coalgebra allows us to recover the individual points of $X$ from $kX$.
-There is a strong resonance between this perspective and the idea that a quantum system cannot be cloned~\cite{wootterszurek} and quantum information cannot be copied~\cite[Section~16.3]{coeckepavlovic}.
-We view the $k$-points of a coalgebra $(Q, \Delta, \epsilon)$ as ``classical points'' in a quantum set precisely because they are \emph{copyable} via the quantum diagonal map $\Delta$.
+As mentioned in Section~\ref{sec:intro}, we in fact see coalgebras as a \emph{quantization} of sets, where $k$-linear combinations of points are imagined as a \emph{superposition} (over $k$) of states.
+The preceding discussion illustrates that the added structure of a coalgebra allows us to recover the individual points of $X$ from $kX$.

-Below we recall a few examples of well-known coalgebras that are not cocommutative.
-We will view all of these as ``non-classical quantum sets.''